Quasi-coassociative C*-quantum groupoids of type A and modular C*-categories: Kirillov-Wenzl theory

 {\bf 4.1.
 Proposition} {\sl For any pair of $^*$--representations $u$ and $v$ of ${\mathcal U}_{\mathcal A}$, the following form:

 is hermitian and makes makes $u\otimes v$ into a $^*$--representation. }

-{\sl Proof} Indeed, we have recalled in Prop.
-3.3 that $\overline{R}$ invertible selfadjoint as an element of the completed tensor product of the extended algebra by itself, and this implies that $u\otimes v(\overline{R})$ is a selfadjoint operator with respect to the product form.
+{\sl Proof} Recall that $\overline{R}$ is an invertible and selfadjoint element of the completed tensor product of the extended algebra by itself, and this implies that $u\otimes v(\overline{R})$ is a selfadjoint operator with respect to the product form.
 Hence the right hand side does define an hermitian form on the tensor product space.
 Moreover, the adjoints $A^*$ and $A^{+}$ of an operator $A: U\otimes V\to U\otimes V$, with $U$ and $V$ the spaces corresponding to $u$ and $v$, and computed with respect to the modified and product forms respectively, are related by

 It follows that for $a\in{\mathcal U}_{\mathcal A}$,

 In order to simplify notation, we shall switch from representation to module notation when this will cause no confusion.
 Hence we identify a representation $u$ with its space $U$, and simply denote by $a\xi$ the action of the operator $u(a)$ on a vector $\xi$.